Skip to contents

 When to use this

-• One tree (single published phylogeny, single time-calibrated tree): use multi_impute().
-The m MC-dropout imputations capture model uncertainty.
+• One tree (single published phylogeny, single time-calibrated tree): use multi_impute() and select a draw method explicitly when needed.

 Share-GNN (tree-sharing) mode